 - Fast: Online wills typically take less than an hour to complete, versus two meetings with a lawyer.

 - Cheap: It can cost as much as $1,000 to create a will with a lawyer.
-The options below range from $0 to $250.
+The options below are far more affordable.

 - Convenient: Complete your will from the comfort of your own home.
 There is no need to visit a lawyer’s office.